emiliodeoliveira/safelight-emarkt-backend/README.md

 4) Use http://localhost:4200/login to login in the system and get the token.

-The live version is in https://safelight-emarkt-backend.herokuapp.com/
+The live version is hosted on https://safelight-emarkt-backend.herokuapp.com/